bittin/cosmos-commander/README.md

 This project is based on [COSMIC files](https://github.com/pop-os/cosmic-files) and the Terminal on [COSMIC term](https://github.com/pop-os/cosmic-term).

 > [!NOTE]
-> This project is still early in development.
-The basic functionality is working.
+> The basic functionality is working.
 Two panels, copying or moving files or tabs between them.
 A Terminal to run commands.
+And all the features of COSMIC Files that it inherits.
+Good enough to close krusader and use cosmic-commander instead.
+Further features will be coming as needed.
+Or as requested by users.

 ## Build the project from source